stjude-rust-labs/wdl/README.md

 Where `$ARGS` are the command line arguments to the `wdl` CLI tool.

-The `wdl` CLI tool currently supports three subcommands:
+The `wdl` CLI tool currently supports the following subcommands:

 * `parse` - Parses a WDL document and prints both the parse diagnostics and the resulting Concrete Syntax Tree (CST).